zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### height

-allows passing a strig to use as the component's height e.g. "600px" or "60vh".
+allows passing a string to use as the component's height e.g. "600px" or "60vh".

 ### PaginationSize